• Home

 Axios Austin: The Fate of Texas Renewables is in Jeopardy

 Axios Austin reports on the rollback of key federal incentives from H.R.
-1, and the impacts they pose on Texas' advanced energy economy.
-Matthew Boms of the Texas Advanced Energy Business Alliance (TAEBA) discussed the benefits of advanced energy solutions in bolstering Texas' grid, highlighting that wind and solar supplied about one-third of all power for the Texas grid operator, ERCOT.
+1, and the impacts they pose on Texas’ advanced energy economy.
+Matt Boms of TAEBA discussed the benefits of advanced energy solutions in bolstering Texas’ grid, highlighting that wind and solar supplied about one-third of all power for the Texas grid operator, ERCOT. […] Source

 • Oct 31, 2025